 Functionalists like Davis and Moore (1967) and Parsons (1951) see inequality as unavoidable and is essential for society to create social cohesion.
 In comparison to other social groups, those who from below the poverty-stricken backgrounds remain stuck especially those as their environment lack opportunities that help them to escape poverty, such as apprenticeships, education and work training programmes.
 Thus, can be a breeding ground for anti-social behaviour caused by the feelings of frustration among subcultures that live there.
 Poverty can be seen as an incentive to motivate people, especially those who live poverty-stricken towns and neighbourhoods to find ways to better their chances to leave the depressing position behind by taking advantage of education and government related employment programmes.
-However, they are motivated by financial rewards rather than enrolling on programmes that aim to help them build their self-esteem and self-confidence.
+However, they are motivated by financial rewards rather than enrolling on programmes that aims to help them build their self esteem and self confidence.

 Marxists thinkers like Westgaard and Resler (1976) and Kincaid (1979) argue that the bourgeoisie use poverty as an aid to help them meet their own selfish interest by exploiting the feelings of powerlessness and frustration held in the proletarians .
 Consequently, inequalities are created and eventually, lead to conflict and resentment by the proletarians towards the bourgeoisie .
 The strength of this explanation is that it highlights the concentration of wealth in the capitalist market and explains the ruling class uses the welfare state as a weapon to prevent the poor from rebelling against the capitalist system.
 Another criticism of the Marxist lens is it ignores the positives inequalities may bring.
 For example, it will give the poor and those from working class backgrounds the motivation and persistence to rise success and additionally, ameliorate their levels in resilience and coping skills.

 Weberian thinkers like Townsend (1970) believe that inequalities are a result of the demands from the labour market and it is strongly influenced by characteristics, such as race, gender, age and level of education.
-From the explanation highlights some points that people can be blamed for causing poverty especially issues of racism and sexism.
+This explanation highlights some points that people can be blamed for causing poverty especially concern revolve around race and gender.
 They (Weberians) also believe that people are enslaved in the poverty trap because they lack the power to force other social groups to increase their level of reward.
 However, Weberian thinkers can be criticised for ignoring the causes of poverty in individuals, such as discrimination in race, age, disability and socio-economic backgrounds.
 This (Weberian) approach is seen as more sensitive to these issues of stratification and inequalities and do not see inequality as the cause of poverty.
 They see that inequalities focus on power and demands from the labour market.
 Weberians concurs with the Marxists that inequality is unavoidable in the capitalist system.
 However, they do not mean that poverty itself is unavoidable.
 Inequalities can be reduced through progressive taxation, which means that the more money people earn, the more taxes they pay and suggest that relative poverty should be eliminated.
 This they believe could neutralise the financial burdens endured by those who are from lower and working class backgrounds.

 The New Right believe capitalist economies play a key role in poverty because businesses need to gain more profits by making sure that public spending are kept short.
 They (New Right) also believe the welfare state is to blame for causing poverty indirectly by forcing entrepreneurs to make higher tax payments.
 Consequently, job opportunities are not created.
 They feel the welfare state is responsible for encouraging people to be more interested in claiming benefits, which creates fatalistic attitudes, believing they are better off living on handouts rather than working for a minimum wage as they are put off by the possiblity of rejection from potential employers and a vicious no win situation.
 However, a criticism of the New Right is that poverty would increase if the welfare state was eradicated, thus exacerbating the levels of mixed emotions among those who are already trapped.
 They will unable to afford a healthy diet, leaving them susceptible to common illnesses, which could leave them absent from the labour market.
 This means, they won’t be receive a regular income to cover the basic needs for survival.

-Women are more likely to suffer from poverty than men because of discrimination and demands of their stereotypical roles in patriarchal societies.
+Women are more likely to suffer from poverty than men because of discrimination and demands of their stereotypical roles within the patriarchal society.
 Since the feminist’s movement in the 1960s, which severed ties with patriarchy, women are now striving for education and careers.
 However, women are more likely to gain part – time and menial jobs and this could have an impact on their pensions in later life.
 Women tend to dominate single parent families than men, making their chances of obtaining employment more challenging because of childcare duties.
 As a result, become more dependent on the state, leaving them sinking into a vicious circle.
 Feminists, especially those with radical views can argue the welfare state discourages women from seeking employment and as welfare state symbolises patriarchal control and feel threaten to be sanctioned if they work.
 Glendinning and Millar (1994) stressed that women may be restricted of access to other types of benefits and only 60% of women are entitled for maternity leave.

 Neera Sharma, a Policy Officer from Barnados (BBC News) says that poverty can impact a child’s personal, social and educational development.
 Lack of a healthy diet, hygiene and unconditional love play a part in child poverty.
 The cycle of deprivation by Rutter and Madge (1976) illustrates on how poverty can have an effect on people.
 For example, a child be born into poverty, grows up in a council estate and gains the lower class status.
 They may suffer from health problems because of their poor diet and this would affect their education performance and consequently, drop outwith no qualifications and difficulties of holding down a job and the cycle persists into adulthood.
 This could provoke them to engage in criminal activities to achieve the basic, materialistic or both needs .
 Therefore, it would make it difficult for them obtain employment, mirroring the cycle of deprivation.
 Eventually this cycle can be passed on from generation to generation.
 This can influence them and adopt this as a way of life manifest the fatalistic attitudes and refuse opportunities in employment and education.